Mahir-Islam/dropblox/README.md

 Can I make a game with as few bytes as possible?
 I present **DROPBLOX** (not to be confused with Dropbox or Roblox), a simple arcade-style game where you must dodge as many bricks as possible.
 I want to create a game that looks good, gives you a lot of choice, shareable and is fun, while also having clean, readable code.
-My target is to crunch it down to 10kb.
+My target is to crunch it down to 10kb. **Current Milestone**: 16.9kb.